-Unofficial withdrawal results in100% forfeiture of tuition and grades of 'F', as applicable, will be recorded for the semester's grades.
+Unofficial withdrawal results in 100% forfeiture of tuition and grades of 'F', as applicable, will be recorded for the semester's grades.
+Only in extraordinary circumstances will partial or full refunds be considered and the final grade will be awarded at the discretion of the Registrar.
+(Please see Refund Policy for guidance).
 When an 'unofficially' withdrawn student wishes to resume or re-enter the programme he/she is required to submit a new application, pay the tuition fee applicable at the time of the application, and will be subject to all the requirements applicable to new students entering the institution.